My role in brief

 Empowering through knowledge, seamlessly.

-An iterative design process, executed in one-week sprints in collaboration with the client, produced numerous prototypes that allowed the team to validate ideas through user testing.
-This approach gave the C-suite insight into progress and helped developers optimize the project as it moved forward.
+During an iterative design process, executed in one-week sprints in collaboration with the client, I produced numerous prototypes that allowed us to validate ideas through user testing.
+This approach gave the C-suite insight into progress and helped developers at MoneySuperMarket to optimise the new site build as the project moved forward.
 Most importantly, it empowered Huge and MoneySuperMarket to provide a more valuable experience to users.
 During testing, nine out of ten people found the new journey easier to use and feel better informed to make a decision.